cnnrbrn/feu-js-frameworks/module-3/lesson-2.md

 We've added a prop(erty) called `title` with a value of `Title from prop`.

-The `title` prop will now be available in the `Heading` component.
+This is how data gets passed into components and the `title` prop will now be available in the `Heading` component.

-`props` is an objected called `props` that is available to each component.
+When passing data into a component, props resemble attributes on HTML tags except we decide what to call them and what kind of value they can hold.

+Like any other variable, you should give the props you create sensible names.

+In the component receiving the props, `props` is an object with properties matching those that are passed in.

 In `src/components/layout/Heading.js`, update the code to this: